wp-plugins/ostoolbar/trunk/readme.txt

 2. Choose which videos to show
 3. Choose what order the videos appear in
 4. Choose which users can see the videos
-5. Show the videos on the fronted of your site
-6. Whitelabel the plugin.
-Add your company name and logo.

 == Installation ==

-1. Istall OSToolbar either via the WordPress.org plugin directory, or by uploading the files to your server
+1. Install OSToolbar either via the WordPress.org plugin directory, or by uploading the files to your server
 2. Click the Activate button.
 3. Visit the OSToolbar link in your WordPress admin menu and start watching videos.